 On Old Rt 66 Near Amboy, CA

 This 250-foot-high crater is approximately 6,000 years old and one of the best examples in the Mojave Desert of a volcanic cinder cone.
 A footpath leads to the top of the cone where you can get a good view of the surrounding area.
-The hike to the Crater and back can take 2-3 hours.
+The hike to the crater and back can take 2-3 hours.
 Late January through March are good times to see the wildflowers.
-Below is photo from the 2005 wildflower season.
 The area is managed by the BLM.
-Click Here for Video

 Designated a National Natural Landmark in 1973, Amboy Crater was recognized for its visual and geological significance.
 Although Amboy Crater is not unique, it is an excellent example of a very symmetrical volcanic cinder cone.